musicmaj/project-4-group-15/README.md

   - **Machine Learning**: Exploration of regression models (linear vs tree) in addtion the application of Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R^2 score comparison for Test Data.

 ## Dataset
-The dataset requires minimal cleaning, making it straightforward to work with.
-Additionally, a comparison dataset can easily be integrated for predictive analysis over time if desired.
+The original dataset required minimal cleaning, making it straightforward to work with.
+Additional open-source data sets were added for comparison with ease of adding on future datasets for further analysis over time.

 ## Conclusion
 This project not only enhances our understanding of Airbnb listings but also equips us with valuable skills in data analytics and visualization that can be applied in real-world business scenarios.